punteney/tutorial-django/pushing-live.rst

     sudo -u postgres createuser zoo
     sudo -u postgres createdb -O zoo zoo_prod

 The first line creates a user in postgres called 'zoo'.
-This command will ask you about additional permissions to give this user, in general I recommend answering no to them.
+This command will ask you about additional permissions to give this user, unless you have a specific reason otherwise just answer "no" to them.
 The second line creates the database 'zoo_prod' and sets it to be owned by the just created 'zoo' user.

 Pushing the project
 --------------------------